-Suggestive of a strange and prehistoric fallen landform, the concrete structure is a ‘container’ to achieve the architect’s various visions – the outlook, the acoustic performance and how it echoes the natural surroundings.
+Suggestive of a strange and prehistoric fallen landform, the concrete structure is a ‘container’ to achieve the architect’s various visions, the outlook, the acoustic performance and how it echoes the natural surroundings should be crafted with creative solutions.

-As the structural and MEP engineer, Arup worked with OPEN Architecture to develop a purely integrated solution – the engineered structure without any decoration makes the hall with the perfect acoustic performance.
+Arup worked with OPEN Architecture to develop a purely integrated solution – the engineered structure without any decoration makes the hall with the perfect acoustic performance, with the service of structural and MEP engineering.

 Unique geometry